ajbieber/vision-aid-partners/README.md

 that you work to eliminate any warnings too; it's simply good practice and often more efficient to address the warnings.

+# Landing Page
+- Code for landingPage is in git branch "ldgPage"